Dunes

 Key controls:

-- 16 OFFSET sliders (per-step displacement, −1 to +1 of one step width)
+- 16 OFFSET knobs/trimpots (per-step displacement, −1 to +1 of one step width)

-- 16 STEP BUTTONS (enable/disable each step)
+- 16 STEP BUTTONS (enable/disable each step; always visible and editable)

 - 16 STEP CV inputs (per-step CV override)